Bis-Crenson/BookstackImportTool/README.md

 Import a html page with a given import path<br>
 import all HTML pages within a directory to a specific book<br>
 Every import will have their local images carry over<br>

+Just use any of the functions included once you get the credentials needed for the tool to work.
+I'll add more over time! <br>